eyaler/uku3le/README.md

 ### Eyal Gruss and Ayelet Sapirshtein
 #### For Daniel Johnston

-A simpler 3-string tuning for ukulele
+A simpler 3-string tuning for ukulele.

-Optimizing for max songs with min fingers

 Play 25% of songs - with only 2 fingers!

+We optimized a 3-string ukulele tuning to allow playing chords for a maximum number of songs with a minimum number of fingers.

 ![C](./assets/00_C.svg)
 ![C(1)](./assets/01_C(1).svg)